-STA intends to monitor progress on the implementation of this Plan over time.
-Performance measures will be used to evaluate how implementation is progressing, whether policies are being established and implemented as planned, and whether plan goals are being achieved.
+STA intends to monitor progress on Plan implementation over time.
+STA will use performance measures to evaluate how implementation is progressing, whether local jurisdictions are implementing policies as planned, and whether plan goals are being achieved.
 Performance measures are presented in Table 13.
 Due to varying constraints, some targets may be more difficult to meet or calculate than others and may be dependent on local jurisdiction adoption or implementation of recommendations.